selfint/degree-planner/README.md

 ### University-wide courses

-For course lists that are relevant for all degrees, like english and malag (general) courses, create a file with the list name in the year directory.
+For course lists that are relevant for all degrees, like english and malag (general) courses, create a file with the list name in the year's `shared` directory.

 ### Degree